The War on Worms: Roundworm in Cats

 Cats can get roundworms in three different ways:

-- Roundworm eggs are passed in the faeces of infected cats and can lie dormant in litter trays, sandpits and soil for years.
-These eggs can then infect other cats if ingested.
+1. Roundworm eggs are passed in the faeces of infected cats and can lie dormant in litter trays, sandpits and soil for years.
+These eggs can then infect other cats if ingested, often when grooming themselves after walking or lying in contaminated soil, sand or litter.

-- Roundworm eggs can be picked up when cats catch and eat infected rodents and birds.
+2. Roundworm eggs can be picked up when cats catch and eat infected rodents, cockroaches and birds.

 What are the symptoms of roundworm infection?

-An adult cat with roundworms will often show no ill effects, although vomiting and diarrhoea can occur on occasion, and you may also see roundworms in your cat’s faeces.
-Kittens are more at risk and may show a variety of symptoms including vomiting, diarrhoea, slow growth and dull fur.
+An adult cat with roundworms will often show no ill effects, although vomiting and diarrhoea can occur on occassion, and you may also see roundworms in your cat's faeces.
+Kittens are more at risk and may show a variety of symptoms including pot-bellied appearance, vomiting, diarrhoea, slow growth and dull coat.
+If you suspect your cat may have roundworm, contact your vet.

+Humans can also be affected by roundworms.
 Cat roundworms can cause a disease in people called toxocariasis.
-Although rare, people can accidentally ingest roundworm eggs – for example, if they touch contaminated soil or faeces and do not wash their hands thoroughly afterwards.
+Although rare, people can accidentally ingest roundworm eggs - for example, if they touch contaminated soil or faeces and do not wash their hands thoroughly afterwards.
 If this happens, the larvae of the parasite can migrate into our tissues, potentially causing serious disease.
-In some cases the roundworm larvae end up in the eyes, causing a condition called ocular larva migrans, which can lead to blindness.
+In some cases, the roundworm larvae end up in the eyes, causing a condition called ocular larva migrans, which can lead to blindness.
+They can also cause damage in the brain and lungs.

-What other measures can I take to reduce the risk of roundworm?
+What other measures can I take to help reduce the risk of roundworm?

 Practising good hygiene can help reduce the risks to both pets and people: